 4. Lake Caumasee, Switzerland

 Lake Caumasee is considered by many as the hidden gem of Switzerland.
 No matter when you decide to go, Caumasee is always a magnificent sight to see.
 The place is surrounded by forest on three sides and in the middle of the lake lies a small wooded island.
 The lake’s most enthralling feature is its turquoise green waters that demand each passerby’s attention.
-Whether you’re looking to explore the surrounding forest with your mountain bike or wish to find peace in the calmness by the water, lake Caumasee is one of those places you just have to visit at least once in your life.
+Whether you’re looking to explore the surrounding forest with your mountain bike or wish to find peace in the calmness by the water, lake Caumasee is one of those best lakes to visit at least once in your life.

 5. Attabad Lake, Pakistan